codebearsteam/daily-log/README.md

 ### Team Code Bears work updates

-Here we will update our daily work so any member of our great team could be updated and ready for their coaching / mentoring / supervising activities :)
+Here we will update our daily work so any member of our great team could be updated and get ready for their coaching / mentoring / supervising activities :)